ThatsVie/atlas-music-player/README.md

   - Explain the benefits of a type-safe language.
   - Explain the benefits of null safety in TypeScript.
   - Learn how to use TypeScript with React.
+- **React Unit Testing Phase:**
+  - Learn to write snapshot tests.
+  - Understand how to test React components and hooks.
+  - Apply mocking and spying to unit tests.
+  - Learn to generate code coverage reports for unit tests.

 ---